 Out of all the possible ways of installing Home Assistant I chose Docker.
 Mainly because I have never used Docker for anything (aside from doing some tutorials), so this seemed like a good opportunity to finally try it out for something actually useful.
 Secondly, from the little I knew about Docker, one of its distinguishing features is the ability to run stuff in an isolated environment, which was just the thing I needed, as I didn’t want to disrupt the default Vero/OSMC environment too much, especially given that some of the Home Assistant components are run with godawful things like Node.js.

 One thing you should be aware of is that going with Docker way of installing Home Assistant you will lose certain features such as addons out of the box.
-That would be a major disadvantage or even a show-stopper, but actually it’s no worries, because addons turned out to be… Docker containers too, which in other types of Home Assistant installation are just managed by the Home Assistant itself, so you absolutely can do the same on your own (and probably better too).
+That would be a major disadvantage or even a show-stopper, but actually it’s no worries, because those addons turned out to be… also Docker containers, which in other types of Home Assistant installation are just managed by the Home Assistant itself, so you absolutely can do the same on your own (and probably better too).

 First you will need to install Docker, as it isn’t preinstalled in OSMC by default.
 Following the trend of running random Bash scripts from the internet, Docker installation is supposed to be carried out that way too: